tomlarse/PsCms/README.md

 ## Caveats

 Currently this module contains the GET commands from the API, and only some of the POST, PUT and DELETE commands.
 The rest are being added continually.
-There is also no error handling in it at the moment.
-Feel free to give feedback through issues
+There is also no error handling in it at the moment, and there is a lot of comment-based help missing.
+Feel free to give feedback through issues.